Legersky/SpatialGraphEmbeddings/README.md

 We appreciate if you share your changes in this repository.

 ## Tests
-`python test_6vert.py` runs the sampling method for
+`python test_6vert.py` runs the sampling method for octahedron

-`python test_7vert.py` verifies that there are edge lengths for a such that all embeddings are real
+`python test_7vert.py` verifies that there are edge lengths for G16a, G16b, G24, G32a, G32b and G48 such that all embeddings are real

 `python test_8vert.py` verifies that there are edge lengths G128 and G160 have 128 real embeddings